 NCPDP SCRIPT v.10.6 Standard (NSC)

-Registration is now open for the August exam session which will be offered during the August Work Group Meetings in Minneapolis, Minnesota on August 2, 2017 from 10:15 – 12:00 p.m.
+Registration is now open for the August exam session which will be offered during the November Work Group Meetings in Long Beach, California on November 9, 2017 from 10:15 – 12:00 p.m.
 Save the date and make your travel arrangements early!

 The NCPDP SCRIPT v.10.6 Certification Exam is based on the use and practice of current SCRIPT standard.
 Each Certification exam is composed of 70 questions (multiple choice, true/false) and must be completed within 90 minutes.
 When a new version of the Standard is available additional exam questions will be added to the base exam and those who have already attained the prerequisite versions of the standard will only have to take the additional exam questions to become certified in the next version